lambdamikel/BluePillCPC/README.md

 to create the stream of MIDI messages which was then recorded in realtime into the CPC with the MIDI Card.

 However, the songs on the disk [`cpc/PLAYBCK1.dsk`](cpc/PLAYBCK1.dsk) were created with a Python-based `.MID` to `BIN` converter.
 Hence, the song binaries were prepared on a PC running Python.
 The converter program will be available soon; note that the `PLAYBACK.BAS` MAXAM assembler program is required to playback the binary song files currently.
 This is still somewhat work in progress.
+See here for a [a video of `cpc/PLAYBCK1.dsk`](https://youtu.be/suhhV89qnpE).

 Next, if you have a *MIDI sound module, keyboard or synthesizer*, you can try connecting it to the *MIDI OUT* socket and see if you can